antoniojimeneznieto/Secure-Value-Recovery/README.md

 ## Context

-The first goal of this project is to make you develop a large program in C on a "system" theme.
+The first goal of this project is to develop a large program in C on a "system" theme.

 The management of confidential data in the cloud is one of the major issues of our time.
-You only have to read the newspapers to understand the issues related to massive data loss when managed centrally, whether in local servers or in the cloud.
+We only have to read the newspapers to understand the issues related to massive data loss when managed centrally, whether in local servers or in the cloud.

 Password management is a good example.
 The site [haveibeenpwned](https://haveibeenpwned.com/) aggregates a collection of data stolen from over 500 websites, totaling 11 billion accounts.
 Your email may be one of them, by the way.

 Ideally, confidential data is never available in a centralized site.
 Communication systems with end-to-end encryption ensure that relay servers cannot decrypt the content of messages.
 The mobile applications [SIGNAL](https://en.wikipedia.org/wiki/Signal_(software)) and WhatsApp are two well-known examples; both use variants of the same cryptographic protocol.

 SIGNAL is particularly well known for its maximum privacy.
 The goal of the foundation that operates it is to offer a global deployment service (over 40 million active users) while minimizing the information collected by their servers (see [Wikipedia](https://en.wikipedia.org/wiki/Signal_(software))).